atifhaiqal/data-on-top-my-banks/README.md

-# data-on-top-my-banks
+# Data On Top Banks In Malaysia

+## Purpose of database
-This is a database to host the data on my research on the top 3 banks in Malaysia
+This is a database hosts the finding from my research on Malaysia's top 3 banks, Maybank, CIMB and Public Bank.

+## Why GitHub?
+Its easier to store the data here since anyone with the link to the google collab file can run the code without having to download any files.